drocheam/optrace/docs/source/usage/spectrum.rst

      - K
      - IR-A

-Due to limitations in python variable names, the presets with a trailing apostrophe are instead named with an trailing underscore, for instance F' is named :python:`F_`.
+Due to limitations in python variable names, presets with a trailing apostrophe are named with an trailing underscore.
+For instance, F' is named :python:`F_`.

 .. doctest::